CFSAN-Biostatistics/SeroTools/README.rst

 * Compare serovar predictions for state of congruence

-* Determine the most abundant serovar from a cluster of isolates
+* Determine the most abundant serovar for a cluster of isolates

 Citing SeroTools